kurokikaze/nodejs-docs-rus/README.markdown

 Node.js API documentation in Russian
 ====================================

-We translated v0.2.6 and v0.4.8 docs for this moment.
+We mostly translated v0.2.6 and v0.4.12 documentation for this moment and working on v0.6.12 documentation.

 Russian translation lives at [nodejs.ru](http://nodejs.ru/) site.